 I completed the MSc in Reproductive & Sexual Health Research at the school, graduating in 2014 and went straight into my PhD.
 My first degree is in Biological Anthropology (University of Kent, 2009).

 I have a passion for promoting reproductive and sexual health.
 I have previously volunteered with the Family Planning Association, Brook and La Leche League and have provided outreach services for THT.
 I currently provide HIV testing in community settings with Spectra.

-Up until recently I was working as a Behavioural Insights Advisor at Public Health England, where I was involved with the design, implementation and analysis of behavioural randomised controlled trials.
-My main projects related to HIV and public food environments.
+During my studies I worked as a Behavioural Insights Advisor at Public Health England, where I was involved with the design, implementation and analysis of behavioural randomised controlled trials.
 The post came out of the ESRC Policy Internship scheme, which I highly recommend.